Activity Based Funding Guidelines

 An activity must typically be a day long (about 6-8 hours) and host about 50 attendees.
 Here are some examples.

-● Talk/Seminar: Arrange a day long series of talks by high level experts on locally relevant or contemporary technical issues.
+- Talk/Seminar: Arrange a day long series of talks by high level experts on locally relevant or contemporary technical issues.
 The talk can also include an ESP speaker.

-● Regional Quiz/Programming contest/Hackathons/Bootcamps or similar activities that keep the fun and learning element of Computing alive.
+- Regional Quiz/Programming contest/Hackathons/Bootcamps or similar activities that keep the fun and learning element of Computing alive.
 This should benefit both ACM members and the broader computing community.

 Funding amount

-Call for Activity Funding Proposals
+Submission of Activity Based Funding Proposals

-- Proposal to include
+Proposal to include:

 - Clear objective